 FIVE THINGS TO CONSIDER BEFORE MEASURING LEVEL IN SOLIDS

 Types of level measurement /monitoring

-- The detection and control of the level can be very well be achieved with the help of different types of switches. .
+- The detection and control of the level can be very well be achieved with the help of different types of switches.
 Switches are versatile, reliable, and robust in their function.
-The easy-to-install switches come in various sizes and make.
+The easy-to-install level switches come in various sizes and make.

-- Transmitters on the other hand are useful for the continuous monitoring of the level in the silos.
+- Level Transmitters, on the other hand, are useful for the continuous monitoring of the level in the silos.
 The process application and functional requirement you choose, decide the type of instrument required.
-There are range of transmitters that offer high temperature and pressure operations suitable for remote programming as well.
+There are ranges of Level transmitters that offer high temperature and pressure operations suitable for remote programming as well.

 Nature of solids

-Identifying the nature of solids is crucial as it will help in selecting the appropriate type of equipment for measuring the level.
+Identifying the nature of solids is crucial as it will help in selecting the appropriate type of equipment for Level measurement.
 The nature of solids can be either free-flowing or they can be hygroscopic.
 The shifting nature of uneven surfaces in solids makes it difficult to make assumptions.
 The surface levels of solids, unlike liquids, are not the same throughout the vessel.

 Properties of solid

 Another factor to look for while choosing the equipment for measuring the levels in solids is studying the physical properties of the solid.
 Examine the particle size, bulk density as well as the dielectric constant of the solid.

 - Bulk Density (BD) and Dielectric Constant (DC): Many solids have low BD and DC values.
-These factors to be looked out for, if you opt for level measurement with the radar technology.
+These factors to be looked out for if you opt for level measurement with the radar technology.

-Knowing the properties of the solids will assist in selection of appropriate instrument which would perform with the required accuracy and precision.
+Knowing the properties of the solids will assist in the selection of appropriate instrument which would perform with the required accuracy and precision.
 If the equipment zeroed down is a perfect fit, then you can avoid breakdowns or errors in the results.

 Understanding these conditions will help in selecting the right design of the instrument that can withstand all foreseen conditions.

-If all of these five factors are considered for level measurements in solids, then you are good to go out to choose the proficient equipment that can cater to your requirements in diverse processes.
+If all of these five factors are considered for level measurements of solids, then you are good to go out to choose the proficient equipment that can cater to your requirements in diverse processes.